 A trip to the iconic city of love can never be complete without having to taste some must try French cuisine.
 Beautiful start of a morning with a freshly baked Croissant and a coffee served with chocolate.
-Savor the engaging smell how crepes are being prepared at every nook and corner of the alleys in the city.
+Savor the engaging smell how crepes are prepared in every nook and corner of the alleys in the city.
 And yes not to forget, the famous macarons in different flavors now easily found everywhere in the world yet Parisian ones have a special feel to them…isn’t it?
 You can various delicacies specific to Europe filled with their regional specialties and same is the case with typical Parisian cuisine.
 You’ll not leave disheartened if you taste some of them in the French capital and that will be the memory which will stay on your Paris visit forever.
-So, before winding up your 3-day visit to Paris, I recommend trying their freshly baked croissants and also crepes.
+So, before winding up your 3-day visit to Paris, I recommend trying their freshly baked croissants and crepes.

 Have you visited Paris??
 Do share your experience with me!!